craighagan/ClientVPNSAMLIDP/README.md

 ##  AWS Account Credentials

-You will need to have AWS Account Credentials Configured, whether with environment variables, a ~/.aws/config file, or something else.
+You will need to have AWS Account Credentials and default region Configured, whether with environment variables, a ~/.aws/config file, or something else.